ReagentX/crabstep/README.md

 The typedstream format is a binary serialization protocol designed for `C` and `Objective-C` data structures.
 It is primarily used in Apple's Foundation framework, specifically within the `NSArchiver` and `NSUnarchiver` classes.

-## ⚠️ Warning

-This library is in alpha state; the API surface may change.

 ### Quick Start

 ```rust,no_run